Luos-io/Documentation/src/pages/tools/boot.md

 # Bootloader

 The bootloader feature allows updating the firmware of any node in a Luos network.
-It's useful for quickly upgrading your application software without using specific programming tools and without physically accessing your boards.
+It's useful for quickly upgrading your application software without using specific programming tools or physically accessing your boards.

-This page first explains how the bootloader works from a high-level perspective, then how to use it on already supported targets (STM32 L4/F4/G4/F0, ATSAMD21).
+This page first explains how the bootloader works from a high-level perspective, and how to use it on already supported targets (STM32 L4/F4/G4/F0, ATSAMD21).

 A third section details the requested changes to make a Luos application compatible with this bootloader.